ldex/angular-demo-rxjs-2020/README.md

-# Angular Academy Demo RxJS Start
+# Angular Academy Demo RxJS

 Angular RxJS Demo, a project from <a href="https://angular.ac" target="_blank">Angular Academy</a>.